Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Healing in the postpartum period: what is often normal

-Pain, burning, pulling
+Pain, burning and pulling

 Swelling and bruising

-Sutures, poking sensations, and an unusual feeling
+Sutures, poking sensations and an unfamiliar feeling

 Sutures can poke or pull, especially when sitting.
 This is often temporary.
 Some sutures dissolve on their own.
 If you feel something rubbing or stinging like a small wire, a check-up can help, because sometimes a small adjustment is possible.

-Having a bowel movement is often the hardest moment
+Passing stool is often the hardest moment

 Practical relief in daily life